thmsrmbld/terminal-ahumanfuture/src/posts/5-fun-with-git-aliases.md

     <h4>git mm</h4>
     <span class="category">Branch Management</span>
   </div>
-  <p><strong>Purpose:</strong> Merge with a commit message but never fast-forward.
+  <p><strong>Purpose:</strong> Merge with a commit message but don't fast-forward.
 This preserves branch history in the commit graph, which is sometimes good if you want that for posterity.</p>
   <details>
     <summary>What do I put in [alias]?</summary>
     <p class="strong">mm = merge --no-ff</p>